Andrew Ensbey, Brisbane City Council

 - its social significance via a strong and ongoing association with the local community.

 In 2010, Council set aside $500,000 to deliver some improvements to the park, with the scope to be determined in consultation with the local community, including a specially formed Community Advisory Group (CAG).
-Some of the members of the CAG were also part of a community group with strong interest in the park, known as the Friends of Yeronga Memorial Park (FoYMP).
-Allowing the community to influence the scope of a project can often lead to different outcomes than those originally expected but nonetheless is a genuine way to create ownership of a place to maximise Council’s investment.
+Some of the members of the CAG were also part of a community group with a strong interest in the park, known as the Friends of Yeronga Memorial Park (FoYMP).
+Allowing the community to influence the scope of a project can often lead to different outcomes than those originally expected but nonetheless is a genuine way to create ownership of a place to maximise the Council’s investment.
 In this case, the CAG made Council acutely aware of what they wished the focus of the project to be, and it wasn’t for recreational improvements.

 The park did not have a Conservation Management Plan in place so it was felt that without one the project could not proceed.
 Whilst Council did not believe one was completely necessary at the time, it turned out to be a contributing success to the overall project.
 As an added bonus, the exercise was later recognised by the Queensland Heritage Council as a leading example of heritage conservation.
 But it was not all roses at the beginning…..